Patriarca crime family: Early years

 Before the start of Prohibition, two separate Mafia families emerged in New England: one based in Boston, Massachusetts, and the other based in Providence, Rhode Island.
 Gaspare DiCola acted as boss of the Boston family until his assassination on September 21, 1916.
-This allowed Gaspare Messina, a Sicilian mobster who had close ties to Bonanno crime family in New York City, to become the new boss.
+This allowed Gaspare Messina, a Sicilian mobster who had alleged close ties to Bonanno crime family in New York City, to become the new boss.
 Meanwhile, the Providence family formed in 1917 under Frank Morelli, who went on to control bootlegging and illegal gambling operations in both Providence and Connecticut.

 In 1924, Messina stepped down as boss of the Boston family, assuming a businessman's role while working with Frank Cucchiara and Paolo Pagnotta from a grocery store on Prince Street in the North End.
 A power struggle ensued within the Boston mob as rival gangs fought for illegal gambling, bootlegging, loan sharking and rackets.
 East Boston mobster Filippo Buccola emerged as the boss of the Boston family.
 In December 1930 or early 1931, a Mafia meeting was held in which Messina was elected the temporary Capo dei capi of the wider American Mafia.
 He retired from Mafia affairs in the early 1930s and died at his home in Somerville, Massachusetts, in June 1957.

 During the early 1930s, Buccola battled other ethnic gangs for territory in Boston, along with his underboss Joseph Lombardo, another mobster from the North End.
 In December 1931, Lombardo arranged the murder of Frank Wallace, the boss of South Boston's Irish Gustin Gang.
 In 1932, Morelli merged his Providence family with Buccola's Boston family, forming the New England crime family.
 Buccola ruled as boss of the combined family from East Boston as he continued to fatally dispatch his competition.
 After the murder of Jewish mob boss Charles "King" Solomon at Buccola's command, Buccola became the most powerful gangster in Boston.
 On April 27, 1952, Buccola held a party in Johnston, Rhode Island, to celebrate his retirement and Raymond Patriarca's ascension to boss of the family.
 He retired to Sicily in 1954, where he ran a chicken farm.
 He died in 1987 of natural causes at the age of 101.